smed-kaizen/kaizen-design/README.md

 When you are this deep in sadness, you can't help but think of the times when you had fun.
 For me, the most fun I had has been when playing challenging video games.
 When I level up and clear new levels.
 When I become better at the game.
-And that's when this idea struck me: "What if life was a game as well?", at least the free time part of it.
+And that's when this idea struck me: "What if I can treat my daily days like a game?", at least the free time part of it.
 What if I can bring the feeling of continuous challenge and improvement back to my life?
 What if I can challenge the old me and become better each day?